- Student life

 The BSc (Hons) Computer Science sits at the core of our technical courses, and provides students with the key discliplines of programming, databases, web development, digital media and networking.
-In 2015, we will be launching an E-Skills accredited degree focusing on Software Development.

 Our BSc (Hons) Games Development degree offers a broad range of topics across the games development spectrum including programming, 3D modelling, animation and the theory of computer games.
 In the final year, the programme enables students to select modules to further develop their preferred specialisms in the subject.